HoroTW/GPU-Screen-Recorder/README.md

 If you are running an Ubuntu based distro then run `install_ubuntu.sh` as root: `sudo ./install_ubuntu.sh`.\

 On other distros you need to install dependencies manually and run `build.sh`.
 Dependencies: `glew glfw3 ffmpeg libx11 libxcomposite libpulse-simple`.
 You need to additionally have `cuda` installed when you run `gpu-screen-recorder`.\
-If you use a distro that isn't user friendly, such as fedora, then you can also install gpu-screen-recorder-gtk with flatpak here: [gpu-screen-recorder-flatpak](https://git.dec05eba.com/gpu-screen-recorder-flatpak/about/) (Note: this install method is slow).\
+If you use a distro that isn't friendly to nvidia, such as fedora, then you can also install gpu-screen-recorder-gtk with flatpak here: [gpu-screen-recorder-flatpak](https://git.dec05eba.com/gpu-screen-recorder-flatpak/about/).\
 Recording monitors requires a gpu with NvFBC support (note: this is not required when recording a single window!).
 Normally only tesla and quadro gpus support this, but by using [nvidia-patch](https://github.com/keylase/nvidia-patch) or [nvlax](https://github.com/illnyang/nvlax) you can do this on all gpus that support nvenc as well (gpus as old as the nvidia 600 series), provided you are not using outdated gpu drivers.

 # How to use